d-yoshi/redmine-openapi/README.md

 ## Overview

-These openapi files are created by my manual scraping the official api docs and experimentation with Redmine in my local environment.
+This OpenAPI specification file was created by manual scraping the official api docs and experimentation.

 ## Docs